ggonnella/textformats/manuals/specification_syntax.md

 datatype definitions for single elements can be combined together, hierarchically, into compound elements.

-## Entry "datatypes" under the specification root
+## Datatype definitions under 'datatypes'

 The value of the `datatypes` entry under the root of a specification is a mapping.
 Each of the entries of the `datatypes` mapping is a definition